Chief Executive Officer

 Lolly holds a B.A. in Architectural History from the University of Virginia.

 Rebecca Clerget began her work with Dog Tag Inc as a consultant in May of 2014 and as Executive Pastry Chef in August of 2014.
 In 2017 she became the Director of Operations for Dog Tag Bakery.
 Her responsibilities include the management of bakery operations, including oversight of the back of house, front of house, catering and wholesale operations.
 Additionally, as she works with the Fellows she shares all of the skill sets required for operating a small business.

 Previously, Rebecca has worked in Five Star restaurants, Relais and Chateaux properties and luxury hotels both here in the United States and in Europe.
 Rebecca has worked hard to be able to train with some of the most accomplished pastry chef’s in England, France and Spain.
 She won “best young pastry chef” in the United Kingdom in 2006 from the Academy of Food and Wine and represented England in the first ever Roussillon Dessert Trophy in the south west of France.
 Rebecca has worked part time at The White House since the end of the Bush administration and spent the last 4 years as Executive Pastry Chef and beekeeper for The Fairmont Hotel, Washington DC, Georgetown where she ran a successful and creative pastry department.

-director of Strategy & Finance
+director of business operations & strategic initiatives

 senior program director